-Note: [#This Row] or [@row] for Excel 2010 onwards is indicating that the formula is applied to each row individually as in the example below.
+Note: [@ColumnName] is indicating that the formula is applied to each row of the column individually as in the example below.

 Getting to grips with using Structured References in formulas takes a little practice, but just imagine how much time you will save once you can write a formula from anywhere in your workbook without to-ing and fro-ing back and forth between sheets.

 - Table names are unique to the workbook.
 If you have 5 Tables in a workbook on many sheets, each table will have its own name which you can reference from any sheet.

 - You can’t have a Named Range with the same name as a Table or Column.

 - You will find your Table names in the Name Manager alongside your Named Ranges.